symfony/symfony-docs/deployment/azure-website.rst

 your application needs to send emails.

 Your Symfony application is now configured and should be almost operational.
 The final step is to build the database schema.
-This can easily be done with the command line interface if you're using Doctrine.
+This can be done with the command line interface if you're using Doctrine.
 In the online **Console** tool of the Kudu application, run the following command to mount the tables into your MySQL database.